R-JG/mast/README.md

 Display updates are made with `gust:mast`.
 This arm creates a diff from your newly rendered Sail to sync the client with the latest state of your UI. `gust:mast` is also used with a `=^` to pin new cards and change `rig.mast`.

-Typically, you would use these arms after updating some part of your app's state which is involved in your Sail components.
+Typically, you would use these arms after updating some part of your app's state which is involved in rendering your Sail.

 This can be done asynchronously from mast events and sent from any part of your agent where you would produce a subscription card to update the client.